sfwatergit/peer_pressure_sim/README.md

 # Peer Pressure Influence on Travel Behavior
-Multiagent Simulation of Peer-to-Peer Pressure Effects on Travel Mode Choice.
+This repository contains final code for a Multiagent Simulation of Peer-to-Peer Pressure Effects on Travel Mode Choice.